 - Encourage active play: Leaving plenty of time for active, free play in a toddler’s life is important for a whole series of reasons.
 Having the time and space to run around, climb things, grow things, build things and then knock them down again, and all of the other things toddlers like to do when they’re let loose on the great outdoors are excellent ways for toddlers to work on all of the foundations they’ll need for jumping.
 In active free play, toddlers build up the muscle tone and strength they’ll need for jumping, they’ll work on their coordination, and they’ll start to hone their balance.

 - Introduce jumping games: Baby can’t jump if she isn’t trying to jump!
 Well, maybe she can, but it might take a little while longer.
-Many games, from Simon Says to hopscotch, can be a chance for you to show her what jumping looks like, and give her the chance to try for it themselves.
+Many games, from Simon Says to hopscotch, can be a chance for you to show her what jumping looks like, and give her the chance to try for it herself.

 - Encourage bilateral symmetry: The ability to move both sides of her body at the same time, and to use them together, is one that she is going to be developing for a while, and probably won’t fully master until she is between the ages of 3 and 4, but it can’t hurt to get her started.
 Activities that involve using her right hand to draw, throw a ball, or do anything else reaching to the left side of her body (or vice versa) can help build this skill.
 Hand-clapping games like pat-a-cake where one of her hands has to reach diagonally to meet yours are wonderful ways to practice this.